8 Best Dovetail Saws – Top Picks & Reviews 2024

 A dovetail saw is for applications that require precision cuts and a clean appearance.
-This type of saw makes joints like the dovetail, where two pieces of wood must fit together snuggly.
+The saw makes joints like the dovetail, where two pieces of wood must fit together snuggly.

-Dovetail saws tend to have a skinny blade with a varying number of teeth.
-These blades are somewhat flexible and can get into tiny spaces.
-The blade is usually short and usually only cuts on the push stroke, though more and more brands use a pull stroke instead.
+Dovetail saws have skinny blades with a varying number of teeth.
+The blades are somewhat flexible and can get into tiny spaces.
+The blade is usually short and usually only cuts on the push stroke, though more brands use a pull stroke instead.

 Teeth Per Inch – TPI

-The teeth per inch or TPI, as it is often abbreviated, is a count of teeth per inch on a given blade.
-More teeth create a smoother cut while teeth spaced further apart can remove wood faster and cut much more quickly, but the blade can leave some jagged marks in the wood.
+The teeth per inch, or TPI, is a count of teeth per inch on a given blade.
+More teeth create a smoother cut, while teeth spaced further apart can remove wood faster and cut quickly, but the blade can leave jagged marks in the wood.

 Most dovetail saws have blades with between 12 and 22 teeth per inch.
-Many modern saws use a variable TPI blade, which means the teeth closer to the handle will be spaced further apart for faster cutting.
+Many modern saws use a variable TPI blade, and the teeth closer to the handle will be spaced further apart for faster cutting.

-The handle is an often overlooked, but vital part of any hand saw.
+The handle is an often overlooked but vital part of any hand saw.
 Even gentle sawing can create a lot of stress on the hands, and the wrong handle can make any job more difficult.
-There are a few common types of handles, and we recommend getting familiar with each of them to determine which kind you like best.
+There are a few common types of handles, and we recommend getting familiar with each to determine which kind you like best.

-The Ryoba 2436515 is the best dovetail saw on our list due to its inclusion of a second side for ripping, and its super thin and precise blade.
+The Ryoba 2436515 is the best dovetail saw on our list due to the second side for ripping and its thin and precise blade.
 The Z-saw Dozuki 7029 is our runner-up due to its easy-to-change blades and sturdy design.
-The Okada Japanese saw 110/7010 is our choice for best value, including a sturdy blade with a woodpecker tooth and rigid back, all for a great price.
+The Okada Japanese saw 110/7010 is our choice for the best value, including a sturdy blade with a woodpecker tooth and rigid back, all for a great price.